Skip to Content

 Dental Bridges

-Buckhead Dental Bridges
+Dental Bridges in Buckhead

 At Premier Dental Care of Buckhead, we understand the importance of maintaining the health of your teeth.
 During routine checkups, we always evaluate your teeth for signs of decay or damage.
 If a tooth is missing due to these problems, we can discuss replacement options.
 Typically, a dental implant or dental bridge will be recommended to replace missing teeth.
-Oftentimes, implants are the ideal option, but bridges provide great esthetics and longevity, as well.
+Oftentimes, implants are the ideal option, but bridges provide great aesthetics and longevity as well.

 Call (404) 491-7711 or contact us online today to schedule an appointment and learn more about dental bridges in Buckhead.

-Types of Dental Bridges
+Explore Different Types of Dental Bridges

-• Porcelain Bridges – Porcelain bridges provide the best esthetics but are mostly only used for bridges on the front teeth.
+• Porcelain Bridges – Porcelain bridges provide the best aesthetics but are mostly only used for bridges on the front teeth.
 Discuss your goals with your dentist so they can help you decide if this material will work well for you.

 • Gold Bridges – The most durable material in the mouth is gold.
-While many decide against using gold for esthetic reasons, it can be an excellent choice to provide the best durability and longevity.
+While many decide against using gold for aesthetic reasons, it can be an excellent choice to provide the best durability and longevity.

 One of our doctors will see you after diagnosing a need for a dental bridge and creating a treatment plan.
-Sometimes, additional work is needed to create models and a wax up of the missing teeth to be replaced.
+Sometimes, additional work is needed to create models and a wax-up of the missing teeth to be replaced.
 Once completed, they will see you for a preparation appointment.
 The teeth will be numbed and prepared.
 Oftentimes, a dental filling will be placed at the same time, known as a “core buildup.”
 Once prepared, an impression of the teeth will be completed, and a temporary bridge will be placed.
 Our ceramist will meet with you to discuss the material and appearance you desire.
-Lastly, you will return in a month to have the final dental bridge delivered.
+Lastly, you will return in about a month to have the final dental bridge delivered.
 This is typically a shorter appointment that may not require any numbing.

 Aftercare for Dental Bridges